Kaadhal: Soundtrack

 The film has eight songs composed by Joshua Sridhar making his debut.
 Haricharan made his singing debut with this film when he was 17, and went on to record three songs.

 Reception

-Visual Dasan of Kalki praised the film for realism and performances.
-Malathi Rangarajan of The Hindu wrote "Kadhal [..] apart, from the otherwise run of the mill story of calf love, elopement and the consequences thereof.
+Visual Dasan of Kalki praised the film for its realism and the cast performances.
+Malathi Rangarajan of The Hindu wrote, "Kadhal [..] apart, from the otherwise run of the mill story of calf love, elopement and the consequences thereof.
 Balaji Saktivel (story, screenplay, dialogue and direction) deserves full credit for the differently conceived drama in the end, where very little is actually said — the body language conveys it all" while praising the film's performances of cast and director's treatment of the film.
 Malini Mannath of Chennai Online wrote "A short simple tale, an equally simple narrative style, an unassuming lead pair with their people next-door looks, and some well coordinated performances all make for some fairly engaging viewing in ‘Kadhal’."
+G Ulaganathan from Deccan Herald wrote "There are a few minor flaws in the movie, like the climax when the lover boy suddenly becomes mad and the girl’s husband tries to give him treatment in a mental asylum".